 - Share to Twitter

 When requested by the Council, FRA issues opinions on issues related to fundamental rights aspects of legislative or non-legislative files.
-For example, in 2008 the French Presidency of the Council asked the FRA to submit an Opinion on the proposal for a Council Framework decision on the use of Passenger Name Record (PNR), at the behest of the Council requested the FRA to give an opinion in the context of the review of the Framework Decision on Racism and Xenophobia (2008/913/JHA).
+For example, in 2008 the French Presidency of the Council asked the FRA to submit an Opinion on the proposal for a Council Framework decision on the use of Passenger Name Record (PNR).
+In June 2013 the Irish Presidency of the Council requested the FRA to give an opinion in the context of the review of the Framework Decision on Racism and Xenophobia (2008/913/JHA).

-Apart from cooperation and contacts at expert level, FRA’s Director often participates in both informal and formal ministerial meetings of the Justice and Home Affairs Council (JHA) and the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO).
+Apart from cooperation and contacts at expert level, the FRA Director participates in informal ministerial meetings of the Justice and Home Affairs Council (JHA) and the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO).

 Inga Rudecka, Council of the European Union Liaison Officer

 Monika Laurinaviciute-Kocmann, Council of the European Union Liaison Officer